 3) Ilene Silverman

-4) Phillip Erlewine drums
+4) Phil Erlewine drums

 Friday, February 16 - Saturday, February 17, 1968: 'After Hours', The Fifth Dimension, 216 West Huron Street, Ann Arbor, Washtenaw County, Michigan